antenna2/cebik/README.md

 - Magazines page: Find better/smaller file size PDF copies of "NEC and MININEC Guide to Further Information" (4.4 mb), and "NEC-4.1.
 - Limitations of Importance to Hams" (22mb) - these are images.
-- Edit PDF files to remove references to defunt cebik and antennex domains.
+- Edit PDF files to remove references to defunct Cebik and antenneX domains.
 - Finish updating page titles and set meta keywords on the magazine column pages (around 250 pages), and add them into the Topic Index.
 - Add linked navigation footer and index pages based on directory structure.
 - Improve viewing on mobile devices.